 Does CS have all the answers to these underlying questions?
-Yes, but if we focus too much on tactics, we will lose sight of what our real job is, which is to show customers how to get value from the product/service.
-Organizations must find new directions and think about changing the traditional business mindset on how to deliver value to customers.
+Yes, but if we focus too much on tactics, we will lose sight of our real job, which is to show customers how to get value from the product/service.
+Organizations must find new directions and think about changing the traditional business mindset to deliver value to customers.

 Utilizing technology and its full scope

 The CS plan is not just about reviewing prevailing patterns (process, guidelines, and provision).
-It should also reflect ongoing customer involvement and what customers are required to accomplish to ensure value and ROI are achieved.
+It should also reflect ongoing customer involvement and what customers must accomplish to ensure value and ROI are achieved.

-For CS plan to become sticky, it must embrace or involve technology to improve a process, reduce costs, profitability, save time, money, and resources.
+For CS plan to become sticky, it must embrace or involve technology to improve processes, reduce costs, profitability, and save time, money, and resources.
 Ultimately, this is what customers are trying to do.
 They use technology to allow them to do more with less in the most cost-effective way.

-Other things to consider to help improve the effectiveness of the CSM are (1) What are customers looking for in their CS partnership to thrive and grow?
-(2) Do the CSMs know their own products and services well (against their competitors)?
-(3) Do they understand the market they are serving, how you differ and the advantages or thought leadership you can bring to the customer?
+Other things to consider to help improve the CSM's effectiveness are (1) What are customers looking for in their CS partnership to thrive and grow?
+(2) Do the CSMs know their products and services well (against their competitors)?
+(3) Do they understand the market they are serving, how you differ, and the advantages or thought leadership you can bring to the customer?

 In other words, tactics are not enough, and it will not allow customers to get more value from the product/service without a specific customer roadmap plan in place.
 Remember, customers will not know what the plan should be.
 CS needs to define what is required for the product and service to make it sticky and operationalize the usage.

 If you get the customer success roadmap plan right for each of your markets, all other metrics we measure like NPS, CSAT, CES, and Net Dollar Retention follow suit.
 It is embedded now in every element of business that makes the relationship as productive as possible.